-17.1.8 Support Officer
+17.1.6 Support & Property Officer

-The committee support person is a role used to help out all other existing committee positions with a wide range of tasks assigned to it.
-This role does not have access to the sensitive information that President, Vice-President, Treasurer or Secretary has but may be used to complete tasks allocated by these positions plus all others (e.g. Events, Grants, Marketing).
+The Support & Property Officer is a role used to help out all other existing committee positions with a wide range of tasks assigned to it.
+This role does not have access to the sensitive information that President, Vice-President, Treasurer or Secretary has but may be used to complete tasks allocated by these positions plus all others (e.g. Events).